Year of Zayed: January

 Swiss watch manufacturer Louis Moinet launched a timepiece watch inspired by Sheikh Zayed that showcased a miniature painting of Abu Dhabi's Sheikh Zayed Grand Mosque on the mother of pearl dial.
 The 200,000 dollar watch was sold to a wealthy Omani national.

 Etihad Aviation Group commenced its year-long programme of activities and humanitarian initiatives in accordance with the observance of the Year of Zayed.
 The final match of the UAE President's Cup 2018 was renamed as the 'Year of Zayed Match', which was won by Al Ain FC.
-The Emirates airlines reported that it completed the application of the specially designed ‘Year of Zayed’ livery on ten of its aircraft.
+The Emirates airline reported that it completed the application of the specially designed ‘Year of Zayed’ livery on ten of its aircraft.
 A team from Sharjah’s Al Qasimia University launched a hot-air balloon from the ancient city of Petra in Jordan that had the decal of Sheikh Zayed printed on it.
 The Abu Dhabi Police, the primary law enforcement agency of the Emirate of Abu Dhabi set a new Guinness World Record with unveiling a fleet of 200 GMC SUVs.
 Dubai-based real estate developer and management company, the Wasl Asset Management Group, broke the Guinness World Records title for the largest aerial projection screen, which took to the skies in celebration of the ‘Year of Zayed 2018’.
 Abu Dhabi University and Knowledge Group broke the Guinness World Record by creating the world's largest notebook mosaic logo of Year of Zayed using 25,000 notebooks.
 Director of the Dubai Office at the Ministry of Foreign Affairs and International Cooperation, Abdulrahman Ghanem Al Mutaiwee, alongside the British Consul-General to Dubai, Paul Fox planted the Ghaf tree in the latter's residence.

 The Emirati delegation led by two nationals in the Explorer's Passage to Antarctica, member of the Adventure Travel Trade Association (ATTA) and in partnership with polar explorers Robert and Barney Swan and their 2041 Foundation, observed the Year of Zayed in the continent.
 Dubai-based Khaleej Times marked its 40th anniversary.
 The Ousha bint Hussein Cultural Center in cooperation with Zayed University, held the Zayed Al Khair Exhibition (lit.
 Zaid the Good) at the campus in Dubai.
 Thumbay Hospital in Ajman launches Smiles Card initiative to benefit patients without insurance.
 The Deanship of Student Affairs of Al Ain University organized a lecture entitled “Sheikh Zayed’s Achievements for UAE Families” in collaboration with Dar Zayed for Family and Care.
 Etihad Airways unveiled the Year of Zayed special livery aircraft that featured a decal of Sheikh Zayed.

 Sheikh Zayed's 100th birth anniversary was observed on 6 May.
 Emirates landed its six of its special ‘Year of Zayed’ livery aircraft on six continents for the 6 May centennial birthday of Sheikh Zayed.